-- Numbness and Tingling – Besides pain, the numbness and tingling or pins and needles feelings add to the draining effect of the condition.
+- Numbness and Tingling – The numbness and tingling or pins and needles feelings add to the draining effect of the condition.

-- Stiffness and Soreness – Especially after physical activity or first thing in the morning, soreness and stiffness can make it difficult to get going.
+- Stiffness and Soreness – Especially after physical activity or first thing in the morning, soreness and stiffness can make things difficult.

-- Headaches/Migraines – Chronic headaches or migraines often become a part of the suffering for a fibromyalgia patient, especially since so much stress ends up getting stored in the neck and shoulders.
+- Headaches/Migraines – Chronic headaches or migraines often become a part of the suffering for a fibromyalgia patient, especially since people often store their stress in the neck and shoulders.